Product Care and Maintenance

 In a container, mix warm water with a drop of mild hand dish washing liquid soap.
-Soak a soft cloth in the soapy mixture.
-Wash your faucet with the soapy cloth.
-Then blot it dry with a clean, dry, soft cloth.
+Soak a soft microfiber towel in the soapy mixture.
+Wash your faucet with the soapy microfiber towel.
+Then blot it dry with a clean, dry, soft microfiber towel.

 Do not use cleansers that contain abrasives, harsh chemicals, alcohol, or other organic solvents.